MicrosoftDocs/azure-docs/articles/virtual-desktop/deploy-windows-server-virtual-machine.md

 Now that you've deployed Windows Server-based Host VMs, you can sign in to a supported Azure Virtual Desktop client to test it as part of a user session.
 If you want to learn how to connect to a session using Remote Desktop Services for Windows Server, check out our [list of available clients](/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).

-If you'd like to learn how to create a VM using Azure Virtual Desktop instead of Windows Server, check out these articles:
+If you'd like to learn about other ways to create VMs for Azure Virtual Desktop, check out these articles:

 - To set up a VM automatically as part of the host pool setup process, see [Tutorial: Create a host pool](create-host-pools-azure-marketplace.md).
 - If you'd like to manually create VMs in the Azure portal after setting up a host pool, see [Expand an existing host pool with new session hosts](expand-existing-host-pool.md).